chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 Possibilities for Extension
 ----------------------------

-- Use finer particles to see if the drilling dynamics if affected by the particle size
+- Use finer particles to see if the drilling dynamics are affected by the particle size.
 - Use an STL of an alternative animal.
-Although we believe lagomorphs are amazing, we are also fans of mustelidae (e.g. otters) and chinchillidae (e.g. chinchillas or, even better, viscachas).
-Feel free to replace the drill with your favorite animal and to send us your animation to lethe.cfd@gmail.com
+Although we believe lagomorphs are amazing, we are also fans of mustelidae (e.g., otters) and chinchillidae (e.g., chinchillas or, even better, viscachas).
+Feel free to replace the drill with your favorite animal and to send us your animation to lethe.cfd@gmail.com.